-Each Contract permits Contract Owners to transfer all or a portion of the Contract value from one Subaccount to another at any time, subject to a limit on the number of transfers each calendar year.
-No transfer charges will apply in connection with the Proposed Substitution.
-The Proposed Substitution will not count towards the respective Contract transfer limits.
+Each Contract permits Contract Owners to transfer all or a portion of the Contract value from one Subaccount to another at any time, subject to a limit of 12 transfers each calendar year.
+No transfer charges will apply in connection with the proposed Substitution.
+The proposed Substitution will not count towards the limit on the number of annual transfers set forth above.
+The Substitution would not adversely affect the eligibility of any Contract Owner with respect to any Contract benefit or optional rider.
+Any applicable Contract guarantees, such as annuity payments and death benefits, are guaranteed solely by the financial strength and claims-paying ability of the Insurers.

 Under the Contracts, the Insurers reserve the right, subject to Commission approval and compliance with applicable law, to substitute, for the shares of a Portfolio held in any Subaccount, the shares of another Portfolio, shares of another investment company or series of another investment company, or another investment vehicle.
 The prospectuses for the Contracts include appropriate disclosure of this reservation of right.
-The Proposed Substitution will not result in any greater Contract fees or charges being imposed on Contract Owners.
+The proposed Substitution will not result in any greater Contract fees or charges being imposed on Contract Owners.